jw120/mal/impls/jw-typed-racket/README.md

 - Re-think how to track spaces and comments in reader.
 Just using whitespace string confused by "" or " " etc
 - Get reader tests to pass

+Can we have structs with only one variable is mutable